taivlam/cps218/assignment-ch-1.md

     * Also you might be familiar with both terms if you have watched Linux YouTube videos.

 ## Question 17
-> Which of the following components is required to run Linux virtual machines?<br>
+> Which of the following components is required to run Linux virtual machines?
+>
 > a. container runtime<br>
 > b. desktop environment<br>
 > c. hypervisor<br>